LaunchCodeEducation/data-analysis-curriculum/content/sql-part-3/reading/inner-joins/_index.md

 HAVING johnson_vow_renewal.attending = 1;
 ```

-`GROUP BY` is frequently used in conjunction with aggregate functions, which were introducted in Part 2.
+`GROUP BY` is frequently used in conjunction with aggregate functions, which were introduced in Part 2.
 To be clear, if you use an aggregate function in a `SELECT` statement along with at least one other column, `GROUP BY` is required.

 Let us pose the question of "How many guests of both the wedding and renewal are there with each last name?"
 The following query would provide such insight.